AIR_MCUBE International Artists' Residency 2024

 Smith uses watercolor, pencil, and ink media on paper in this body of work.
 She utilizes a variety of templates and hand-drawn components to cultivate colorful patterns through layering and overlapping shapes.
 Watery reticulation simultaneously suggests an immediacy and impermanence.
 Smith’s techniques challenge the viewer to look closely, then closer yet, to experience different ways of seeing.

-Mahdieh Shahriari Moghaddam, Iran
+Mahdieh Shahriari Moghaddam Iran

 Paper Dream